SC posted its highest unemployment rate in at least 44 years due to pandemic

 Ullrich doesn't expect the South Carolina's economy to immediately bounce back now that social-distancing measures are being relaxed.

 The rest of the year is likely to be one big study in behavioral economics.
-Ullrich is waiting to see whether businesses can convince enough people that they are safe and whether people choose to return to their normal lives.
+Ullrich is waiting to see whether businesses can convince enough people that they are safe and whether people choose to return to their previous habits.

 "The answers to those questions are going to be different for everybody," she said.